Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Asset Management vs. Hedge Funds

-A hedge fund is a pooled investment vehicle that utilizes high-risk investment strategies in the hopes of garnering astronomical returns.
+A hedge fund is a pooled investment vehicle that utilizes high-risk investment strategies with a focus on outperforming market benchmarks and generating astronomical returns.
 Hedge funds are usually limited liability companies (LLCs) or limited partnerships (LPs), and they require the financial assistance of individuals.
 These are almost always extremely wealthy people, as the risky nature of these vehicles can be far too much to bear for lower-level investors.
+In fact, those who invest in hedge funds must qualify as accredited investors.

 Hedge fund managers approach possible clients with a specific investment strategy that they believe will propel the fund to success.
 In an effort to separate themselves, hedge funds often profess to have a proprietary strategy.
 Contrary to this claim, most offer incarnations of the same philosophies.
 Here are a few examples: